cosmos/ibc/spec/ics-027-direct-interchain-exchange/ReadMe.md

 2. Order matching
 3. Execution and delivery

 A DEX chain like Binance combines these 3 functions into a single synchronous environment.
-This comes with risks including asset peg risks, and trusting the validator set of faithfully execute your order.
+This comes with risks including asset peg risks, and trusting the validator set of faithfully executing your order.

 We propose an alternative model.
 In this model, each of the 3 phases is asynchronously executed on independent blockchains.